Syrians gather in capital in defiance after airstrikes

 Russia’s U.S. embassy released a statement warning that the airstrikes will “not be left without consequences.”
 It said that “all responsibility” rests with Washington, London and Paris.

-“America does not seek an indefinite presence in Syria under no circumstances,” he said.
-“As other nations step up their contributions, we look forward to the day when we can bring our warriors home.”

-The U.S. has about 2,000 troops on the ground in Syria as advisers to a makeshift group of anti-Islamic State fighters known as the Syrian Democratic Forces.
-They are in eastern Syria, far from Damascus.
-A U.S.-led coalition has been conducting airstrikes in Syria since September 2014 as part of a largely successful effort to break the IS grip on both Syria and Iraq.
+Friday’s strikes were aimed to degrade his ability to carry out further such attacks.
+The Pentagon’s Gen. Joseph Dunford said they a scientific research centre in the Damascus area that was involved in research, development, production and testing of chemical and biological warfare technology; a chemical weapons storage facility west of Homs he said was believed to be the main site of Syrian sarin production equipment; and a chemical weapons equipment storage facility and an important command post, also west of Homs.

-Associated Press writers Sarah El Deeb and Zeina Karam in Beirut and Albert Aji in Damascus contributed reporting.
+Associated Press writers Sarah El Deeb and Zeina Karam in Beirut, Angela Charlton in Paris, and Amir Vahdat in Tehran, contributed reporting.